 Some symptoms should be taken seriously if associated with back pain:

-- Sudden severe pain after mild trauma (a simple fall).
+- Sudden severe pain after trivial trauma (a simple fall).

 - Repeated infections.

-- Sharp pain that travels down the leg to the ankle and foot.
+- Sharp pain that radiates down the leg to the ankle and foot.

 Contact you doctor immediately if you experience these symptoms.

-The medical evidence in favour of early, progressive activity and avoidance of bed rest for the management of LBP is substantial.
+The medical evidence in favour of early, progressive activity and avoidance of bed rest of more than 3-5 days for the management of LBP is substantial.
 Early activity and exercise are the key to successful management of acute low back pain.

 Individuals who remain active and physically fit have fewer recurrences (and their attacks are also shorter).
-There is ample evidence that bed rest for more than one or two days is not an effective therapy and often delays recovery.
+There is ample evidence that bed rest for more than 3 or 5 days is not an effective therapy and often delays recovery.

 Back surgery is only required in very few occasions (less than 1%).
 There are different types of surgery but low back pain (generally) is NOT a surgical condition.